amos/react-amos-js/README.md

 - On the client, call `confirmSetupIntent({ iframeRef, token })` instead of `confirmPaymentIntent({ iframeRef, token })`.
 - Use `onSetupIntentConfirmationSucceeded` instead of `onPaymentIntentConfirmationSucceeded`.

-The same `AmosCreditCardPaymentMethodForm` / `AmosBankAccountPaymentMethodForm` components support both payment intents and setup intents.
+The same `AmosCreditCardPaymentMethodForm` / `AmosBankAccountPaymentMethodForm` components support both payment intents and setup intents — they are differentiated by which confirmation function you call.

 ## Understanding PCI DSS compliance requirements